dbrundu/TFBoost/README.md

 ## Disclaimer
 TFBoost is currently an `alpha` version and is under development.
 Please report any problems throught GitHub Issues if necessary.
-The current design is a preliminary stage, the final design will be composed of semi-independent modules and algorithms that can be instantiated and chained in run time, depending on the configuration provided by the user.
+The current design is in a preliminary stage, the final design will be composed of semi-independent modules and algorithms that can be instantiated and chained in run time, depending on the configuration provided by the user.

 ## Installation, Build and Run